As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Best Bars For Rockhounding

 Pry bars are meant to lift and pull rocks apart.
 Pry bars also come with a pointed end to help chisel a rock on a larger scale.
-Just like chisels, bars do come in different lengths and they come in sets.
+Just like chisels, bars come in different lengths and in sets.

 - Estwing Gad Pry Bar 18”

-The Estwing Gad Pry Bar 18” (Amazon link) comes in one piece so that you do not have to worry about any other disconnecting parts.
+The Estwing Gad Pry Bar 18” (Amazon link) comes in one piece, so you do not have to worry about other disconnecting parts.
 There are a chisel tip and a pointed tip for you to switch up the pace of work when you need to.

 There is a shock reduction grip that reduces shock levels up to 70%.
-So, when you are breaking and lifting away minerals, you do not have to worry about the impact the vibrations will have on you and your work.
+So, when you break and lift away minerals, you do not have to worry about the vibrations’ impact on you and your work.

 - GEARWRENCH 2-Piece Pry Bar Set

-In this set, there is an 8” and a 16” model.
-Both the 8” and 16” models can easily collapse for better storage options.
+This set has an 8” and a 16” model.
+The 8” and 16” models can easily collapse for better storage options.
 GEARWRENCH exclaims that their pry bars meet and exceed the ANSI requirements.
-When you purchase this pry bar you have a lifetime warranty.
+When you purchase this pry bar, you have a lifetime warranty.

 - K Tool International 4-Piece Pry Bar Set